jython/book/sandbox/functions.rst

 .. include:: builtins.rst

+XX JJ:  Maybe this can be a separate chapter?

 XXX let's just pull in the actual documentation, then modify/augment as desired.
 I still prefer the grouping that we are doing here, especially if we can create an index.